veronikakontos/veronikakontos/README.md

 ## ABOUT ME

-#### I'm a Full-stack Developer who is passionate about programing and coding, creating technology to elevate people, share ideas and building commmunity.
+#### I'm a Full-Stack Developer passionate about programing and coding, creating technology to elevate people, share ideas and building commmunity.
 #### My favorites technologies I have been working with include ​[Python, JavaScript, Java, SQL, HTML5, CSS]​
 ##### I am ready and excited to excel my skills to the next level with knowledge and experiences with frameworks and libraries such as
 #### [Django, Flask, NodeJS, ReactJS, ExpressJS, MongooseJS, Spring Boot, AngularJS, jQuery, Bootstrap] Databases [MySQL, MongoDB]